backube/volsync/docs/usage/restic/index.rst

    This is the access mode(s) that should be used to provision the cache volume.
-   It defaults to ``.spec.accessModes``, then to the access modes used by the source PVC. customCA
+   It defaults to ``.spec.accessModes``, then to the access modes used by the source PVC. cleanupCachePVC
+   This optional boolean determines if the cache PVC should be cleaned up at the end of the restore.
+Cache PVCs will always be deleted if the owning ReplicationDestination is removed, even if this setting is false.
+   Defaults to ``false``.
+customCA
    This option allows a custom certificate authority to be used when making TLS (https) connections to the remote repository.